NeeleKemper/morl-evorl-cm-supplement/README.md

 *PV Power Curve: Hourly average power of the PV system over a recorded one-year period.*

 ## Appendix: Hyperparameter Optimization Results
+Specific parameters for all agents are held constant, while others are subject to optimization.
+The values for these fixed parameters have been determined through previous manual random testing, ensuring a robust baseline for comparison.
+For the Multi-Objective Evolutionary Reinforcement Learning(MOEvoRL) models, parameters have been configured with a population size of 200 and a sigmoid activation function.
+The Multi-Objective Deep Deterministic Policy Gradient (MODDPG) models have a predefined network architecture consisting of three layers, each with 1024 units, both for the Actor and Critic networks.
+Adam optimizer is used for MODDPG optimization, with Relu as the activation function and Tanh for the output activation.

 | Parameter           | Distribution | Min         | Max         |
 |---------------------|--------------|-------------|-------------|
 | sbx_prob            | uniform      | 0.6         | 0.95        |